BeeNoANo/cph-submit-plus/README.md

 > You can also find video tutorials on YouTube if needed.

 ## Note
 You must submit with any codeforces tab open on the screen for the utility to work.
+If not working, open your extensions manager and click Inspect views *service worker (Inactive)*

 ## Usage